jniltinho/caddy-php-fpm/README.md

 ## Introduction

-This is a Dockerfile to build a ubuntu based container image running nginx and php-fpm 7.2.x & Composer.
+This is a Dockerfile to build a ubuntu based container image running caddy and php-fpm 7.2.x & Composer.

 ### Versioning